segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Amplitude Segment destination.
 There's also a page about the [non-Actions Amplitude destination](/docs/connections/destinations/catalog/amplitude/).
 Both of these destinations receives data _from_ Segment.
 There's also the [Amplitude Engage Segment source](/docs/connections/sources/catalog/cloud-apps/amplitude-cohorts/), which sends data _to_ Segment!

+## Benefits of Amplitude (Actions) vs Amplitude Classic

+Amplitude (Actions) provides the following benefits over the classic Amplitude destination:
+- **Fewer settings**.
+Data mapping for actions-based destinations happens in during configuration, which eliminates the need for most settings.
+- **Clearer mapping of data**.
+Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
+- **Support for Amplitude's HTTP API v2**.
+Amplitude (Actions) is built on the latest version of [Amplitude's HTTP API](https://developers.amplitude.com/docs/http-api-v2){:target="_blank"}.
+- **Revenue is a top-level property**.
+Amplitude (Actions) elevates `revenue` to a top-level property in requests sent to Amplitude.
+This enables inclusion of this data in Amplitude features like customer LTV reports.

 ## Getting started

 1. Before you start, go to your [Amplitude workspace](https://analytics.amplitude.com){:target="_blank"}.
 Click **Settings** in the bottom left, then click **Projects** in the left menu.
 Select your **Project**.
 Copy the Amplitude API Key and Secret Key for the project.